M. Phil. in Literatures of the Americas

 - Seeing 'New Englandly' (Dr Philip Coleman) - EN7095

-Entry to this course is very competitive (and becoming more so every year) and prospective applicants are normally expected to have at least a high 2.1 (or equivalent) BA degree in English or a cognate discipline in order to be considered for entry.
+Entry to this course is very competitive and prospective applicants are normally expected to have at least a high 2.1 (or equivalent) BA degree in English or a cognate discipline in order to be considered for entry.

 How do I apply?